e-abdi/Open-Source-Glider/Commercial Gliders.rst

 .. image:: /images/spray.jpg

-The new version of this glider is called Spray2 which is similar to Sentinel glider in terms of size and it's being commercialized by `MRV <https://www.mrvsys.com/>`_.
+The new version of this glider is called Spray2 has gone through some upgrades and it's being commercialized by `MRV <https://www.mrvsys.com/>`_.

 .. image:: /images/spray2.png